mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 ## IDEA

+NOTE: only do this if you want to stick to the XWin or Gnome keyboard layout in IDEA.
+However, I recommend to switch to MacOS layout and update it accordingly.
+In the MacOS layout, "Back"/"Forward" is mapped to `⌘[` and `⌘]`, respectively.
+But the follow-up text is a good read on how the mapping craziness work.

 The `⌘←` shortcut will disable the "Navigation/Back" button which is mapped to Ctrl+Alt+Left.
 The easiest way is to redefine "Navigation/Back" to `^<` and "Navigation/Forward" to `^Shift<`.